 The main danger of rip currents is that of drowning through exhaustion by swimming against the flow, because most regular swimmers will never overcome a rip current by swimming headlong at it.
 The currents are, however, usually no more than 10 metres wide, and so swimming at right angles to them, and along the coast rather than towards the coast, means that within minutes you will be out of the drag, albeit further out to sea.
 You will then be able to swim back towards the beach with the help of the normal waves.

-Finally, I have written about “costeros” (rough seas) HERE, a phenomenon frequently but not always associated with stormy weather fronts.
+“Costeros” (rough seas around the coasts) are a phenomenon frequently associated with stormy weather, but they can occur during good weather too depending on conditions way out at sea in the Atlantic.
 As an example of what they’re like, and how easily one can be swept away even without going into the water, here is a video from January 2016, taken in Brittany, where a retired couple are swept off their feet.
 No-one was injured and the person behind the camera himself became involved in the rescue, but it shows just how easy it is to get into trouble.

 Keep aware, and stay safe in Tenerife waters!